yoonseopark001/R-DataAnalysis-Visualization-MachineLearning/README.md

 * Frequency Table with Survey data
 * Variation Comparison of Products with Different Means with sales data
 * Simple Regression with Height and Weight data
-* Multiple Regression with attitude data
+* Multiple Regression with attitude data (The Chatterjee–Price Attitude Data)

 # Programming
 * Multiplication Tables